adriannafowler/car-car/README.md

     - more update status functionality
     - used moment.js library to help format dates and times
     - use of mdb-react-ui-kit for modal
-    - items sorted by date
+    - items sorted by date_time

 ## Sales microservice